 Shifting Historical Trends of the Houston Legal Market

-Houston’s high-end legal market was once dominated by the so-called “Big Three” Texas firms: Vinson & Elkins, Baker Botts, and Fulbright & Jaworski (now known as Norton Rose Fulbright).
-In 2020, 14 of the 15 largest law firms by revenue in the U.S. have an office in Houston.
-Several of these newer offices are led by lawyers who were formerly partners at the home-grown Houston firms.
+Houston’s legal market was once dominated by the so-called “Big Three” Texas firms: Vinson & Elkins, Baker Botts, and Fulbright & Jaworski (now known as Norton Rose Fulbright).
+In 2020, 14 out of the 15 biggest law firms (by revenue) in the U.S. have an office located in Houston.
+Many of these newer offices are led by lawyers who were previously partners at the home-grown Houston firms.

 A Look Back at the Hiring Spree of 2019 & 2020